shixm-cloud/ENVR3002/Lab3.md

 ## 3. Thermodynamics I

 In the exercises today you will explore the vetical structure of the atmosphere above Hong Kong.
 A set of observation data are given below.
-The first three problems are in-class exercises and the **last one** is a **homework assignment**, for which you should submit your script on Canvas.
+The first three problems are in-class practice and the **last one** is a **homework assignment**, for which you should submit your script on Canvas.

 ### Problem 1: Temperature Profile and Tropopause